-Environmental Management Plan (EMP) Organogram - CV and Qualifications Organogram - CV and Previous Experience (Years of Experience) List of projects where environmental relating to projects of same or similar scope to be undertaken Points 1 1 2 1 (5) Environmental Management Organogram - Organogram - List of projects where Plan with Environmental CV and Qualifications CV and years of experience environmental relating to Policy The tenderer must provide narrative evidence of how their Environmental Management Plan & Policy will ensure conformance for the minimum six elements: 1.
+(EMP) (Years of Experience) environmental relating to projects of same or similar scope to be undertaken Points (5) 1 1 2 1 Environmental Management Organogram - Organogram - List of projects where environmental relating to Plan with Environmental Policy CV and Qualifications CV and years of experience Provide an organogram depicting the projects of same or similar The tenderer must provide narrative evidence of how their Environmental Management Plan & Policy will ensure conformance for the minimum six elements: 1.
 Signed policy 2.
-Roles and Responsibilities Provide an organogram depicting the roles, responsibilities within the Environmental Management discipline, illustrating the environmental reporting structure.
-CV for Environmental Officer includes qualifications.
-Provide an organogram depicting the roles, responsibilities within the Environmental Management discipline, illustrating the environmental reporting structure.
-CV for the Environmental Officer that includes years of experience. projects of same or similar scope to be undertaken Score 0 3.
+Roles and Responsibilities 3.
 Legislative Requirements 4.
 Impacts and Mitigation 5.
-Incident and Non- conformance Reports 6.
-Monitoring and Continuous Improvement No information submitted by the te nderer or information not as per tende er and scope requirements
+Incident and Nonconformance Reports 6.
+Monitoring and Continuous Improvement Provide an organogram depicting the roles, responsibilities within the Environmental Management discipline, illustrating the environmental reporting structure.
+CV for Environmental Officer includes qualifications . roles, responsibilities within the Environmental Management discipline, illustrating the environmental reporting structure.
+CV for the Environmental Officer that includes years of experience. scope to be undertaken